Where does positive thinking come from?

 In this article you will learn:

-• Why positive thinking is difficult for you.
+- Why positive thinking is difficult for you.

-• What to do to start thinking positively.
+- What to do to start thinking positively.

 As you already know, the feeling of joy, pleasure, peace, love, or happiness are nature’s ways to make you take care of your survival.
 Your mammalian brain rewards you by releasing neurochemicals when you are doing something good for your survival or your reproductive success.
 This is how it motivates you to behave for your survival.
 So, it is not possible for these substances to flow continuously in your brain.
-In other words, happiness is not a permanent state
+In other words, happiness is not a permanent state.

-From 2013 to now, the World Happiness Report is published annually by the United Nations, which examines the state of global happiness in 156 countries.
+From 2013 to now, the World Happiness Report was published annually by the United Nations, which examines the state of global happiness in 156 countries.
 Each time, 5 Nordic countries: Finland, Denmark, Norway, Sweden, and Iceland are among the top ten happiest countries.
 So, it was decided to investigate what exactly makes the citizens of these countries feel happy.
 It turned out that these factors are: institutional quality (oxytocin), extensive social benefits (oxytocin, dopamine), low corruption (oxytocin), well-functioning democracy and the state (oxytocin, serotonin, dopamine), a high sense of autonomy and freedom (serotonin, dopamine, endorphin), and a high level of social trust in each other (oxytocin).

 Your brain’s job is to look for problems everywhere to avoid them, that’s why it has evolved.

 So negative thinking is its natural state, but it is also the natural state of your brain to constantly seek happiness.
 Your brain expects negative things to feel good.
 You think negatively because your brain expects negative situations to feel good.
 The brain wants to feel good, that’s why it looks for happiness.
 Your mind doesn’t analyze what is going well for you, because it has no purpose in it.
 It would just waste unnecessarily valuable energy.
-It needs this energy to ensure your survival, so it always sees good or bad through the prism of its survival needs at the moment.
+It needs this energy to ensure your survival, so it always sees good or bad through the prism of its survival needs.
 You won’t see good if you are always looking for the bad.
 Your brain has evolved in a world full of threats, so escaping the threat is its ultimate goal.
-In other words, the awareness of our own death causes our negative thinking.
+In other words, the awareness of our death causes our negative thinking.

 “I will be late for work, they will throw me out” – I will die,

-“I am ugly, he will leave me” – I will die, etc. etc.
+“I am ugly, he will leave me” – I will die, etc., etc.

 Therefore, the voice you usually hear in your head is usually cynical, limiting, and monotonous.
 And usually, it doesn’t give you anything.